harness/developer-hub/docs/software-engineering-insights/sei-integrations/sei-connector-generic.md

 ---
-title: Generic SEI connector
+title: Generic SEI integration
-description: Use the generic SEI connector when you can't use an application-specific SEI connector.
+description: Use the generic SEI integration when you can't use an application-specific SEI integration.
 sidebar_position: 250
 sidebar_label: Other integrations
 ---

-Use the generic SEI connector for integrations that don't have an application-specific SEI connector or when your configuration doesn't support the application-specific SEI connector, including:
+Use the generic SEI integration for integrations that don't have an application-specific SEI integration or when your configuration doesn't support the application-specific SEI integration, including:

 * On-premise tools and integrations that historically used *Ingestion Satellites*.
 * The *Job Reporter Plugin* for Jenkins.
 * Custom CI/CD integrations.
-* Other tools that don't have an application-specific SEI connector.
+* Other tools that don't have an application-specific SEI integration.

 ## On-premise integrations (Ingestion Satellites)

-For on-premise integrations, you need to use the generic SEI connector and install an Ingestion Satellite.
+For on-premise integrations, you need to use the generic SEI integration and install an Ingestion Satellite.

-### Configure the connector
+### Configure the integration

-1. In your Harness project, go to the SEI module, select **Account**, and then select **SEI Connectors** under **Data Settings**.
+1. In your Harness project, go to the SEI module, select **Account**, and then select **SEI Integrations** under **Data Settings**.
-2. Select **Available Connectors**, locate the generic SEI connector, and select **Install**.
+2. Select **Available Integrations**, locate the generic SEI integration, and select **Install**.
-3. Configure the connector.
+3. Configure the integration.
 4. When you reach the **Credentials** settings, select **Satellite integration**, and enter your credentials.

    These credentials are used to generate the Satellite configuration file.